Continuing professional development

 Continuing eduction in History takes place within a wider portfolio of adult education opportunities in the School of Humanities, the more history-orientated of which are also listed below.
 Details of the full range can be found here.

-This summer school at Keele University (now in its 42nd year) is for those wishing to acquire or improve their skills in reading and transcribing medieval and early modern documents in both Latin and English.
+This summer school (now in its 43rd year) will be online this year, due to the Covid-19 crisis.
+It is for those wishing to acquire or improve their skills in reading and transcribing medieval and early modern documents in both Latin and English.
 Taken mostly from English archives (both national and local), the documents are chiefly those which are used by historians rather than literary texts.

 If you need an introduction to medieval Latin or palaeography (the study of medieval and early modern handwriting), or wish to enhance the knowledge that you already have and want to meet others with the same interests, then the Keele school is designed for you, and one of its main benefits is that students are able to build up their knowledge and confidence during the week.

-The school is taught in several small groups, but these are not in sessions at which students just listen to tutors and make notes.
+The school will be taught on the university’s Microsoft Teams platform, in several small virtual groups.
+These will not be sessions in which students just listen to tutors and make notes.
 Rather, the emphasis is very much on learning the skills in reading and transcribing documents, and so involves a lot of active participation.

 The approach is serious but friendly and attracts a wide range of people from both the UK and abroad: national, local, and family historians, along with archive students and postgraduate researchers.
 Many come back year after year, taking the opportunity to seek advice from tutors and fellow students on their own research interests and problems.